-The following applies to procurements valued in excess of \$25,000:
+The following applies to procurements valued in excess of \$100,000:

 - a.
 An Invitation for Bids (IFB) will be distributed and a notice inviting bids will be published at least once in a newspaper of general circulation or the equivalent.
 The publication shall be made at least 10 days before the date for the receipt of the bids.
 The competitive sealed bid method will be used. - b.
 A control record will be maintained as the IFB is distributed, indicating the date, time, and/or place of distribution or notice.
 The record shall contain the names and addresses of offerors receiving the IFB and details regarding the publication of the notice of IFB.
 The control record shall be used as a mailing or distribution list for the issuance of notices relative to the IFB and as a verification record in the case of vendor protests. - c.
 Award of a Contract or Purchase Order shall be made to the lowest responsive responsible bidder whose bid conforms to all the material terms and conditions of the IFB. - d.
-The Board, at its discretion, may reject any and all bids and readvertise. - 3.
-Amendments - a.
-Contracts and Purchase Orders may be amended to increase the not to exceed amount, quantity and/or extend the term. - b.
-Contracts and Purchase Orders may be amended to add additional scope of work and compensation for additional work that was not foreseen at the time the original Contract or Purchase Order was awarded pursuant to competitive procurement, if the Awarding Authority determines it is in the best interests of SBCTA to do so.
-The Awarding Authority shall consider cost-effectiveness, timeliness, prior quality of performance of services in determining if it is in the best interests of SBCTA. - c.
-Re-competition for required services serves to assess the competitive market conditions relative to expertise and pricing for such services and may be prudent on a periodic basis.
-However, where services relate to specific on-going projects or levels of unique qualifications, skills, and experience, it may be appropriate to extend such Contracts or Purchase Order without re-competition.
-Staff shall analyze each Contract or Purchase Order based upon the specific project needs and include justification for such recommendation in the report to the Board or Executive Director. - d.
-It may be prudent for staff to recommend against a renewed competitive process in the following instances: - i.
-When the amendments are the result of an increase in the scope of work for the same project, wherein the qualifications and experience required to perform the new work were clearly examined as part of the prior competitive process. - ii.
-When, on the basis of a specific finding or competitive process prior to approval of the original Contract or Purchase Order, the firm was determined to be the most qualified and responsive to undertake the work addressed by the Contract or Purchase Order amendment. - iii.
-Where the firm, based upon findings presented to the Board, is found to be preeminently positioned to perform the work due to its: (1) specific qualifications, (2) unique knowledge of the project, or (3) unique knowledge of the work required. - B. Construction Competitive Procurement - 1.
-Informal Procurement
+The Board, at its discretion, may reject any and all bids and readvertise.

+3. Amendments:

+Contracts and Purchase Orders may be amended to add quantities, increase compensation, and/or extend the delivery period for Goods that were listed in the original competitive procurement process, provided the proposed amendment complies with one or more of the following circumstances.

+- a.
+Cumulatively, any additional quantity does not exceed 25% of the quantity listed in the original competitive procurement process; or - b.
+An ICE prepared in advance of the proposed amendment demonstrates it would be more cost effective to amend the Contract or Purchase Order to add quantities than procuring the additional quantities under a separate procurement process.

+B. Construction - Competitive Procurement

+1. Informal Procurement